 Captioned video can help readers of all ages, from emerging readers1,2, to middle schoolers3, to adolescents9, to college students10, to adults4,5,7.
 It's especially helpful for those who are reading below their grade level2, who have learning disabilities6, or who are ESL/ELL students3,8.

-Students report enjoying watching captioned videos6,7,9, so it's also a great way to motivate reluctant or struggling readers.
+Students enjoy watching captioned videos6,7,9, so it's also a great way to motivate reluctant or struggling readers.
 College students prefer video lectures that include captions11.

 You don't have to use long videos or show a lot of them.
 Even watching short clips of captioned educational videos - ranging from 1.5 to 8 minutes long - every few days improved reading skills significantly1,3,6.

-The specific areas that captioning can improve include word recognition, word comprehension, vocabulary, identifying the main idea of a story, phoneme recognition, listening comprehension, and oral reading skills1,2,3,4,6,8.
+The specific areas that captioning can improve include word recognition, word comprehension, vocabulary, identifying the main idea of a story, phoneme recognition, listening comprehension, and oral reading skills1,2,3,4,6,8,12.

-Captioning also helps students retain more of the concepts presented in the video3, take better notes10, and participate more in class discussions10, making it a great tool for teachers of any subject!
+Captioning also helps students retain more of the concepts presented in the video3,11, take better notes10,11, and participate more in class discussions of video content10, making it a great tool for teachers of any subject at any level!

 1 Linebarger, Deborah L. (2001).
 Learning to Read from Television: The Effects of Using Captions & Narration.
 Journal of Educational Psychology, 93(2), 288-298.
 Abstract